FollowTheProcess/spok/docs/src/user_guide.md

 Just like with file dependencies, these globs will be expanded to their concrete filepaths and each one would be deleted by `spok --clean`

-That's really it for the syntax!
-Let's move on and talk about what you can do with the [CLI](cli.md)

 ## Default Tasks